How to Write a Rhetorical Analysis Essay That Will Work

 Rhetorical Analysis: Definition

 A rhetorical analysis essay is a type of academic writing that explores a literary work from the rhetoric perspective.
 In a nutshell, it deals with the "how".
-Instead of uncovering the main message conveyed throughout the text like you would do when writing a literary analysis, a student should analyze the strategies used to persuade the reader.
+Instead of uncovering the main message conveyed throughout the text, a student should analyze the strategies used to persuade the reader.
 As a writer, your goal is to read the text between the lines, make a thorough analysis, and draw your summary.

 Most teachers assign a rhetorical analysis essay to test students' analytical skills and ability to focus on details.
 This being said, your task is to break the literary work into parts to recognize the rhetorical devices – the appeals to the readers.